the-ride-never-ends/gguf-tools/README.md

  `gguf-tensor-to-image.py --output ./imgs/tensor.png model.gguf '*'` — Save all tensors in `model.gguf` like `./imgs/output.weight.tensor.png`. *Note*: Be sure to quote or escape `*` when specifying it as an option.

 ***
+### `image_diff_heatmapper_mk2`

+Takes a specified layer from two large language models, normalizes their tensor values, takes their difference, then maps them to a heatmap raster.
+Grayscale is the most appropriate output, as it can then be turned into a false color image using GIS mapping software such as QGIS or ArcGIS.

+***

 ## Disclaimer